 Here we will learn about floor leveling concrete, properties of self leveling concrete, merits & demerits of SLC.

 This is a unique and relatively new concrete technique used to create a smooth and flatter indoor surface before the flooring is installed.

 It is designed in such a way that the following properties like low plastic viscosity, high flow capacity, low isolation, low bleeding and stability are achieved.

 Also, reduces the friction force of matters in the concrete by adding all kinds of agent, modify the shape to minimum friction.

 Properties of Self Leveling Concrete:

-- The self-levelling concrete increases the flow capacity, which imparts the self-levelling property.
+- The self-leveling concrete increases the flow capacity, which imparts the self-leveling property.

 - The added viscosity prevents the disposal of aggregates due to agent accumulation and harmonizes the mixture within the bond, which helps to avoid bleeding.

-- Floor leveling solids attain the high-symmetry with their self-levelling and cohesive property.
+- Floor leveling solids attain the high-symmetry with their self-leveling and cohesive property.

 - The flowability properties of self-compacting concrete are higher than those of self-compacting concrete.